Liliana Angulo Cortés

-Astrid Liliana Angulo Cortés (born 1974 in Bogotá) is a Colombian visual artist with a degree in sculpture from the National University of Colombia, an MFA from the University of Illinois (Chicago) and a Master’s in Anthropology from the University of Los Andes (Colombia).
-Through her artistic practice, she uses the lens of gender, race and identity to explore representations of the black woman in contemporary culture.
+Astrid Liliana Angulo Cortés (1974 – 21 February 2026) was a Colombian visual artist with a degree in sculpture from the National University of Colombia, an MFA from the University of Illinois (Chicago) and a Master’s in Anthropology from the University of Los Andes (Colombia).
+Through her artistic practice, she uses the lens of gender, race, and identity to explore representations of the black woman in contemporary culture.

-Biography
+Life and career

-Angulo Cortés been inclined toward art education ever since she began her secondary studies.
-As a Professor of Studio Arts and a practicing artist, Angulo Cortés has researched and reflected for over 20 years on the Afro-descendant experience, as well as the lack of debate surrounding the images and stereotypes that have been built around Afro-descendant identity.
+Angulo Cortés was inclined toward art education ever since she began her secondary studies.
+As a Professor of Studio Arts and a practising artist, Cortés researched and reflected for over 20 years on the Afro-descendant experience, as well as the lack of debate surrounding the images and stereotypes that have been built around Afro-descendant identity.

-Career

-Liliana Angulo Cortés has concurrently developed her work as a visual artist, her work as a teacher and also as an advocate for memory and art from the Afro-Colombian community.
+She concurrently developed her work as a visual artist, her work as a teacher and also as an advocate for memory and art from the Afro-Colombian community.
 From 2004 to 2007, she worked as a teacher at the National University of Colombia, and at the Jorge Tadeo Lozano University in Bogotá.
 She worked as a visual and plastic arts consultant for various cultural foundations.
 In 2014, she held the position of Secretary of Culture, Recreation and Sports for the city of Bogotá.
 In 2015, she founded the Afro-Colombian artist collective Agua Turbia.
 Currently, Liliana Angulo Cortés is the Deputy Director of the Arts of the District Institute of the Arts for Bogotá.
 She has organized several curatorial endeavors and given numerous lectures at artistic institutions both nationally and internationally.

+Cortés died on 21 February 2026 in Bogotá, at the age of 51.

 Artistic work

-Angulo Cortés has spent time locating files on the resistance, reparation and the presence of the Afro-descendant population in Colombia in order to account for the power dynamics surrounding the image, territory, race and body of black women.
-In doing so, she has developed a systematic reflection regarding the tensions arising from the intersection of gender and race in Colombian society.
+Cortés spent time locating files on the resistance, reparation and the presence of the Afro-descendant population in Colombia in order to account for the power dynamics surrounding the image, territory, race and body of black women.
+In doing so, she developed a systematic reflection regarding the tensions arising from the intersection of gender and race in Colombian society.

-Liliana Angulo Cortés also uses the relationship with others as a collective exercise that opens up a space of performative power linked to the care of oneself and the community.
-The collective experience as a labor of rewriting memory.
+She also used the relationship with others as a collective exercise that opens up a space of performative power linked to the care of oneself and the community.
+The collective experience is a labour of rewriting memory.